 |Deduction||Single||Married filing jointly|

-If you are NOT covered by a retirement plan at work:
+If you/your spouse are NOT covered by a retirement plan at work during the year:

 Tax Filing Status & Modified Adjusted Gross Income Limits